APImetrics/APIm-CLI/docs/webhooks.md

       App key to use to identify this app.
 Used by [big_panda: required, newrelic: required].

   --call-id=<value>
       APImetrics API call to run.
+Can be found in the expanded Audit Logs of the desired API call in the Audit tab web page or by using the command `apimetrics calls --columns name,id`.
 Used by [apimetrics_api: required].

   --channel=<value>
       Integration channel name if different from that defined in the slack integration.
 Used by [slack: optional].